ryanmaclean/Learning-Spark-with-Zeppelin-and-Hortonworks-Sandbox/README.md

 ## Getting Started

-You'll need to have either VMware or Virtualbox environments installed already.
+You'll need to have either VMware (30 day trial) or Virtualbox environments installed already.
+If you don't have a preference, I'd suggest Virtualbox, though I've got examples for all 6 permutations regardless.

 On macOS, this can be done via [Homebrew](http://brew.sh/):